Git in Designer

 You can find the available Git actions on the branch menu on the project bar.

-- Commit changes to your pipelines, creating a new snapshot of the code.
+• Commit changes to your pipelines, creating a new snapshot of the code.
 A commit is a "local" action and should be followed by a push action when you are ready to collaborate.

-- Hard reset your local branch to reset it to your last local commit, discarding any uncommitted changes in your local branch.
+• Reset to the latest local commit, discarding any uncommitted changes in your local branch.